JaneliaSciComp/SongExplorer/README.md

 recordings out for validation ([see Measuring Generalization](#measuring-generalization)), and/or using cross validation (see [Searching Hyperparameters](#searching-hyperparameters)).
 Then train a single model with nearly all of your annotations for use in your experiments.
-Report its accuracy on an entirely separate set of densely-annotated test data([see Testing Densely](#testing-densely)).
+Optionally, use `replicates` to train multiple models with different batch orderings and/or initial weights to measure the variance.
+Report accuracy on an entirely separate set of densely-annotated test data([see Testing Densely](#testing-densely)).

 ## Double Checking Annotations